seanblanchfield/blog/current/_posts/2026-07-22-you-cant-fake-ai-native.md

 ## This ain't systems integration

+> "The next $1T company will be a software company masquerading as a services firm." - [Sequoia, March 2026](https://sequoiacap.com/article/services-the-new-software/)

 The four new AI deployment companies don't seem too different to regular systems integrators like Accenture and Capgemini: capable people embedded in your operations (but now with AI augmenting them).
 Human effort applied to an AI implementation.
 Perhaps they offer access to deeper expertise, but that's potentially at the cost of lock-in or misaligned incentives (their pressing need to sell tokens and find novel training data).
 Gartner gave a blunt <a href="https://www.cio.com/article/4167981/anthropics-financial-agents-expose-forward-deployed-engineers-as-new-ai-limiting-factor.html">warning of "FDE-washing"</a>: traditional billable-hour consulting rebranded as advanced engineering.
 They projected that by 2028, up to 70% of enterprises may abandon vendor-led FDE engagements due to runaway costs and inability to evolve the systems independently.

 I think the winners in this category will not look like the systems integrators and big consultancies of the last few decades.
 The winners will be exemplars of the kind of AI-native company that they promise to transform their clients into. **The question any enterprise should ask their AI consultancy is: "*Tell me about your agent fleet*".** They should answer excitedly about the career-defining impact of working within a "context flywheel", and be excited to build you one of your own.
 Anything less, and they may not be the company to guide you on this journey.